-So you have found Dr. Bones and Nurse Amy’s Survival Medicine website!
+Congrats, you’ve discovered Dr. Bones and Nurse Amy’s Survival Medicine website!
 We know this may be a little overwhelming at first with the hundreds of articles we have provided for your education, so we are giving you a place to understand what this site is about and a good starting sample of articles to read first.
-Knowledge is power.
+Knowledge is power!

 Nurse Amy, aka Amy Alton is an Avanced Registered Nurse Practitioner and Certified Nurse-Midwife, and Dr. Bones, aka Joseph Alton is a Medical Doctor and surgeon.
-We are the authors of The Survival Medicine Handbook, written to provide you a hard copy of knowledge for a time when modern medical facilities may not be available to or your family.
+We are the authors of #1 Amazon Bestseller in Survival Skills and Safety/First Aid The Survival Medicine Handbook, written to provide you a hard copy of knowledge for a time when modern medical facilities may not be available to or your family.

 Survival Medicine Intro